-What kind of travel assistance will be given?
+What type of travel assistance will be provided?

 What standards are expected of home to school transport contractors and drivers?

-Only companies which have qualified on our framework of approved suppliers are allowed to bid for home to school transport contracts.
-To qualify, they must be able to show that they meet standards for health and safety, financial security, vehicle safety, insurance, and driver regulations.
-We would only use an operator who was not on our framework in exceptional cases, and only due to the bespoke nature of any requirements.
+Only companies on our approved suppliers list are allowed to bid for home to school transport contracts.
+To qualify for the list, they must show that they meet standards for health and safety, financial security, vehicle safety, insurance, and driver regulations.
+We only use operators who are not on our approved suppliers list in exceptional cases, if bespoke support is needed.

 My child’s transport has changed from other years, why can’t it stay the same?

 We make every effort to reduce changes to your child's transport.
 Unfortunately we're facing many challenges due to a lack of available resources in the transport industry, a problem which is not unique to Middlesbrough.
 As a result, many staff and operators have left the industry, and all of our routes have been subject to change.